Want the perfect workout program?Take Quiz

 We love workouts that enable us to do cardio without running, and the stair stepper does just that.
 Because stair climbing works so well, it's not uncommon to see workplaces encourage their employees to climb stairs rather than take the elevator¹.
 Someone even took taking the steps a step further (get it?!) by creating a piece of equipment around it.

 Enter: the stair climber, a piece of cardio equipment made to replicate stair climbing.
 It's comprised of a revolving set of stairs that circles a long track that's positioned at an angle.
-Think of a treadmill if it sat on an angle with steps along the whole track.
+When comparing a stair climber vs treadmill, think of a treadmill if it sat on an angle with steps along the whole track.
+That's a stair stepper.

 Two handrails go up the side to allow a simulated upward climb.
 This gives trainees the option of walking, running, or walking backward up the simulated set of stairs safely.